robin-norwood/katacoda/organize-terraform-code/step5.md

 Respond `yes`{{execute}} to the prompt, and once again visit the website endpoint in your web browser to verify the website was deployed correctly.

+## Practice

+Now do the same with your prod environment.

 The steps to update and apply your production configuration are nearly identical to the ones for your dev environment.
 Be sure to apply your configuration with the `-var-file=prod.tfvars` flag.

+## Destroy Resources

+Clean up both environments by running `terraform destroy` in both directories.
+Don't forget to include the `-var-file` argument!